fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 to consider factors such as race, socio-economic status, mental health, along with biases present in judges, police officers, or any actors responsible for recommending a course of action.

-The Portability Trap
-^^^^^^^^^^^^^^^^^^^^

-This trap occurs when data scientists fail to understand how reusing a model or algorithm that is designed for one specific social context, may not necessarily apply to a different social context.
-Reusing an algorithmic solution and failing to take into account differences in involved social contexts can result in misleading results and potentially harmful consequences if the algorithm is used to determine the fate of an individual.

-Example 1: Reusing a machine learning algorithm used to screen job applications in the nursing industry, for job applications in the information technology sector.
-An intuitive yet important difference between both context is the difference in skills required to succeed in both industries.
-A slightly more subtle difference is the demographic differences in genders attracted to each context, resulting from wording in job postings, social constructs and the male-female ratio of successful applicants in each field.

-The Formalism Trap
-^^^^^^^^^^^^^^^^^^

-Selbst et al. [#4]_ define this as a "failure to account for the full meaning of social concepts such as fairness, which can be procedural, contextual, and contestable, and cannot be resolved through mathematical formalisms".

-It is the practice of implementing mathematical and statistical models, along with corresponding assumptions, that fail to take into consideration the social, demographic, economic, or otherwise non-technical aspect that make up the phenomenon being studied.

-Example 1:

-Example 2:

-The Ripple Effect Trap
-^^^^^^^^^^^^^^^^^^^^^^

-Selbst et al. [#4]_ define this as a "failure to understand how the insertion of technology into an existing social system changes the behaviors and embedded values of the pre-existing system".

-Example 1:

-Example 2:

-The Solutionism Trap
-^^^^^^^^^^^^^^^^^^^^

-Selbst et al. [#4]_ define this as a "failure to recognize the possibility that the best solution to a problem may not involve technology".

-It is the practice of assuming that a machine learning algorithm is the best solution to a problem.

-Example 1:

-Example 2:

-One area where this manifests in contexts in which the definition "fairness" changes or is dependent on a political context.
-When this happens, models become obsolete.
-Another area where this manifests is when the question at hand requires a computationally intractable solution.

 .. topic:: References: